 The CCNA Routing and Switching curriculum consists of four courses that make up the recommended learning path.
-Students will be prepared to take the Cisco CCENT® certification exam after completing a set of two courses.
+Students will be prepared to take the Cisco CCENT® certification exam after completing a set of two courses (Introduction to Networks and Routing & Switching).